-I received a bill as a result of an audit
+I received a bill as a result of an IRS audit by mail; what do I do?

-You were caught up in what is called a correspondence audit.
-Under this program information that the IRS receives is matched to information that should be on your tax return.
+You were caught up in what is called a “mail, correspondence or CP2000 audit.”
+Under this program, information that the IRS receives is matched to information that should be on your tax return.
 If there is no match an inquiry is sent out to the taxpayer identifying the non-matches.
 You have 30 days to respond.
 When your answer does not occur timely, an assessment may follow.

 First, you need to identify the item or items that IRS that do not match your return.
 See if your reporting is correct, or if the IRS notice is correct.
 If the IRS is correct, you can consent to their adjustments.